Barontex1000/Daily-Mood-and-Habit-Tracker/README.md

 - JavaScript
 - Chart.js
 - Bootstrap
-- Firebase
+- **Firebase (Auth & Firestore)**

 ## Contributing

-We welcome contributions to improve the Daily Mood and Habit Tracker!
+I welcome contributions to improve the Daily Mood and Habit Tracker!
 If you'd like to contribute, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/AmazingFeature`)